snowkylin/ntm/readme.md

 #### Train and Test

-To train the model, run:
+To train the model, first you need to prepare the Omniglot dataset.
+Download [images_background.zip](https://github.com/brendenlake/omniglot/blob/master/python/images_background.zip) (964 classes) and [images_evaluation.zip](https://github.com/brendenlake/omniglot/blob/master/python/images_evaluation.zip) (679 classes), then combine them in a new `data` folder so you have 1623 classes.
+Your `data` folder may looks like:

+    /data
+        /Alphabet_of_the_Magi
+            /character01
+                0709_01.png
+                ...
+                0709_20.png
+            ...
+            /character20
+        ...
+        /ULOG

+Then, run:

 ```
 python one_shot_learning.py